RareSkills/learn-solidity/content/27-immutable-variables.md

 }
 ```

-**If a variable is set in the constructor and never updated, it should be immutable**
+**If a variable is set in the constructor and never updated, it should be immutable.**

 If you try to write to an immutable variable, the code will not compile.